foliant-docs/docs/src/tutorials/preprocessor/install.md

 2 directories, 3 files
 ```

 Time to test if the preprocessor actually works.
-First install it by running this command inside the preprocessor folder.
+First, install it by running this command inside the preprocessor folder.

 ```bash
 $ pip3 install .